linkedin/transport/README.md

  before deploying your UDFs jar to the Presto engine.

 ## Contributions
-The project is in active development and we welcome contributions of different forms:
+The project is under active development and we welcome contributions of different forms:

 * Contributing new general-purpose Transportable UDFs (e.g., Machine Learning UDFs, Spatial UDFs, Linear Algebra UDFs, etc).